Chloë Delanghe

 (3)

-CHLOE DELANGHE (b.1991, Ostend) is a visual artist living and working in Brussels.
-Delanghe’s practice is focused on photography and moving image.
-Her work invites us to contemplate the mechanisms of the camera and the roles they play in (re)constructing and fictionalising memory and family.
+CHLOË DELANGHE (b.1991, Ostend) is a visual artist working predominantly with lens based media.
+Her work examines the tense relationship between depicting family, class and photographic mechanisms.
 Blurring contemporary and archaic photographic genres, her work often examines the attempt of looking itself.

-Delanghe is currently in production on the mid-length film, Hexham Heads in collaboration with Mattijs Driesen, which received support from ARGOS through the ARGOS 2020 open call and from Kunstendecreet.
-Delanghe is also developing a new photobook which has been supported by VOCATIO.
+Delanghe just finished her first mid-length film, Hexham Heads together with Mattijs Driesen, which premiered at Berwick Film and Media Arts Fetsival.
+She is currently developing a new photobook which has been supported by VOCATIO.
 She was awarded a VOCATIO award for Fine Arts in 2021.

 Her first book, titled Reasons to Be Cheerful, was published in 2016 by WIELS and Motto Books.